Skip to content

 Get your paperwork together

-Expect to provide proof of income (payslips or accounts if you’re self-employed), bank statements, P60, ID, address proof and evidence of where your deposit is coming from.
+Expect to hand over proof of income (payslips, or accounts if you are self-employed), bank statements, your P60, ID, proof of address, and evidence of where your deposit came from.

 9. 09